-In the short term, you'll need to make sure that you breathe healthy and avoid the temptation to over-breathe.
-During an panic attack, you may simply need to wait it out – they generally peak after 10 minutes and subside soon after.
+In the short term, you'll need to recognise that you may be hyperventilating and try to consciously avoid the temptation to over-breathe.
+During an panic attack, you may simply need to wait it out - they generally peak after 10 minutes and subside soon after.
 Traditionally breathing into a paper bag was suggested, but there are other more successful ways that you can control your breathing.
 You can try the following:

-- Slow, Stomach Breaths – Slowing your breathing so that you're actually breathing a bit less can be a big help.
+- Slow, Stomach Breaths Slowing your breathing so that you're actually breathing a bit less quickly can be a big help.
 Often when we’re anxious we take short, shallow breaths into the chest.
 Try instead to breathe in and out slowly into the lower part of the body.
 Feel the muscle under your lungs, the diaphragm, moving downwards and your belly expanding.
 Don't worry about yawning or filling up your chest with air.
-Instead, breathe in through your stomach slowly, hold for a few seconds, and breathe out very slowly through your mouth.
+Instead, breathe into the abdomen, hold for a few seconds, and breathe out slowly through your mouth.
 This should help you maintain better CO2 levels.

-- Distractions – Recall that for many people, shortness of breath is caused by thinking about your own breathing.
+- Distractions Recall that for many people, shortness of breath is caused by focusing your attention on your own breathing.
 Distractions can put breathing back in your body's control.
-Turn on the TV or call someone you know can help, or playing a mind game such as trying to name a country for every letter of the alphabet - anything to distract your mind so that your subconscious takes control of your breathing again.
+Activities such as turning on the TV or calling someone you know can help, or playing a mind game such as trying to name a country for every letter of the alphabet - anything to distract your mind so that your body takes control of your breathing again.

 Shortness of breath, when related to anxiety, will go away once your breathing returns to a normal rate.
 If you can control overcompensating by trying to get too much air, you should be able to get your breathing to feel natural again.